ar4f4t/INSE-6140-Project/Environment Setup/readme.txt

 1) Installed in Virual Box as a guest OS.
 2) Modified the hosts file to redirect a domain name to the ip address of the host machine. (i.e. 192.168.0.61 <-> arafat.com)
 3) Traceroute command confirms that we are accessing the domain in our local machine.

+Analysis Tools Setup:

+Some tools were already installed in Kali.
+We installed other tools either in kali or windows machine to conduct analysis.